Richard Basehart: Narration

 One month before his death, Basehart narrated a poem during the extinguishing of the flame at the closing ceremonies of the 1984 Summer Olympics.

 Personal life

-Basehart was born in Zanesville, Ohio, the son of Mae (née Wetherald) and Harry T. Basehart.
-He was married three times.
-After the death of his first wife Stephanie Klein, he married Italian Academy Award-nominated actress Valentina Cortese, with whom he had one son, actor Jackie Basehart; the couple divorced in 1960.
-In 1962, he married his third wife, Diana Lotery, with whom he had two children and remained married until his death in 1984.
+Basehart was married three times.
+His first wife, Stephanie Klein, died following a brain operation in July 1950.
+He next married Italian actress Valentina Cortese in 1951, with whom he had one son, actor Jackie Basehart; the couple divorced in 1960.

+In 1962, he married his third wife, Diana Lotery, with whom he had two children.
+He and Diana remained married until his death in 1984.

 Death

 Basehart died in Los Angeles on September 17, 1984, following a series of strokes.
 He was 70 years old.
 His body was cremated, and the ashes interred at Westwood Village Memorial Park Cemetery in Los Angeles.
-He died eight days before Walter Pidgeon, his film counterpart in Voyage to the Bottom of the Sea.